 Prostate cancer is the most common cancer in men with over 230,000 men diagnosed in the US yearly.
 However, the prostate cancer world is undergoing a revolution.
 There is a newfound understanding that the disease has been over-treated in many men.
 The “gold standard” for treating prostate cancer has always been radical or robotic surgery.
 Studies have now documented the long-term functional side effects (erectile dysfunction and incontinence) associated with traditional treatments like surgery and radiation.
 The survival advantages of traditional treatments have been shown to be small or non-existent.
-In fact, The US Health Preventive Task Force panel has declared that PSA screening for the early diagnosis of prostate cancer has no net benefit and that the “harms outweigh the benefits.
-It’s clear that a new approach is necessary that helps to identify men that will benefit from treatment as well as prescribe treatments that are less invasive and cause fewer side effects.
+In fact, The US Health Preventive Task Force panel declared several years ago that PSA screening for the early diagnosis of prostate cancer has no net benefit and that the “harms outweigh the benefits.
+This stance has recently been revised but it’s clear that a new approach is necessary that helps to identify men that will benefit from treatment as well as prescribe treatments that are less invasive and cause fewer side effects.

 Our approach at the Scionti Prostate Center recognizes this changing prostate cancer landscape and employs new biomarkers, advanced MRI imaging, Artemis MRI guided fusion mapped biopsy and genomic tumor testing to better characterize and classify prostate cancer to determine which men will benefit from treatment.
 Our treatment approaches emphasize targeted MRI guided techniques such as focal robotic HIFU using information learned from our advanced diagnostic evaluation.
 Our goal is to find a better balance between prostate cancer treatment and quality of life related side effects such as erectile dysfunction and incontinence.

-Using new advanced biomarkers like PHI (prostate health index), PCA3, and the new OPKO 4Kscore, we’re finding significant or dangerous prostate cancer earlier.
+Using new advanced biomarkers like the 4K score, we’re finding significant or dangerous prostate cancer earlier.
 Our diagnostic techniques have been revolutionized by advanced MRI imaging.
 Powerful magnetic resonance imaging (MRI) we can actually visualize, or see, the tumor.
 This technology is driving the ability to create 3-dimensional models that pinpoint the danger zone.
 With better ways to define the cancer, we have much better ways to treat it.
 In many cases, it is possible to target just the cancer while preserving sexual and urinary function.

 The Scionti Prostate Center Leads The Way With Scionti MMM HIFU Treatment